Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Impressive old trumpet are in excellent condition.
+Excellent condition.
 Age-related wear and signs of long usage.
 Polished deep dark patina.
 Abrasion and scratches.
 Size approx. 56,0cm x 6,5cm x 8,0cm.

 Provenance: Finnish private collection